www-theether-io/etherxp/README.md

 # TheDreamerXP Non-Transferable Token Reputation System :key:

 ![image01](https://user-images.githubusercontent.com/79764782/163647133-37406719-e195-4cae-851f-09ddb20b720e.png)
-> Non-transferable NFT reputation system for [www-theether-io](https//www.theether.io)
+> Non-transferable NFT reputation system for [www-theether-io](https://dreamdao.xyz/)

 ### Motivation and Objectives

 The motivation behind this project is to build a permanent and tokenized based reputation system using ERC standards and web3 protocols.

-We are going to turn our solution into a completely decentralized identity management platform for XP, where there is no centralized actor (including us) deciding how XP is rewarded.
+We are going to turn our solution into a completely decentralized identity management platform for XP, where there is no centralized actor (including us) deciding how contribution XP is rewarded.

 ### The tokens